 The artificial tooth protects the more sensitive natural tooth and makes the stump of the tooth no longer visible.

-Throughout you should not suffer with sensitivity or complications, if you do, speak to your dentist.
+Throughout you should not suffer from sensitivity or complications, if you do, speak to your dentist.

 When flossing whilst wearing the temporary crown, you should be careful as the floss can catch on it.
 Slide the floss out sideways rather than pulling up and out like normal.
 It is important that you continue to clean between the teeth as the gum needs to be as healthy as possible when fitting the permanent crown.